projectcalico/calico/reference/legal/calicoctl.md

 		     terms of this License.
 You must inform recipients that the Source Code Form of the Covered Software is governed by the terms of this License, and how they can obtain a copy of this License.
-You may not attempt to alter or restrict the recipients' rights in the Source Code Form.
+You may not attempt to alter or restrict the recipients’ rights in the Source Code Form.

 		3.2.
 Distribution of Executable Form